akhils7404/8-Week-SQL-Challenges/Pizza Runner/README.md

   order_time FROM customer_orders;
 ````

 This is what the temporary table will look like.
-Now, we will be using this table for analyzing the case study furthur.
+Moving forward, we will using this table in queries.

 ![image](https://github.com/user-attachments/assets/e86c5590-f598-4cb9-b1bb-c8331cc6f5db)

+**Table: runner_orders**

+Looking at the `runner_orders` table we can see that there are some changes that need to be done.
+- In `pickup_time` column, there are 'null' values present in it.
+Repalce them.
+- In `distance` column, keep only the numeric value.
+Trim the rest and replace the null values.
+- In `duration` column, keep only the numeric value.
+Trim the rest and replace the null values.
+- In `cancellation` column, replace 'null' values and blank values or missing values.